soxueren/atsd/api/data/messages/query.md

 ## Request

-An array of query objects containing filtering fields. if the array is empty, the server will return all messages for the last hour, subject to default limit.
+An array of query objects containing filtering fields.

 ### Fields